BAMWelDX/weldx/doc/install.rst

 Then we switch to the weldx environment created in the first step and make it available within Jupyter::

     conda activate weldx
-    python -m ipykernel install --user --name weldx --display-name "Python (WeldX)"
+    python -m ipykernel install --user --name weldx --display-name "Python (weldx)"

 This will enable us to select the Python interpreter installed in the weldx environment within Jupyter.
-So when a new notebook is created, we can choose "Python (WeldX)" to access all the software bundled with the weldx Python package.
+So when a new notebook is created, we can choose "Python (weldx)" to access all the software bundled with the weldx Python package.

 Build and enable Jupyter lab extensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We need to install several different extensions for Jupyter::

     conda activate jlab
-    jupyter labextension install @jupyter-widgets/jupyterlab-manager
-    jupyter labextension install k3d
+    jupyter labextension install @jupyter-widgets/jupyterlab-manager k3d

 Everything in one-shot